Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows: Introduction

-The lattice Boltzmann methods are comprised of two fundamental steps, which are the streaming step and collision step.
-The streaming step is the same in various models of the LBM.
-However, because the collision step is more complicated, researchers have been devoting considerable efforts into finding the most suitable collision model for the lattice Boltzmann method.
-Among those different collision models, the simplest and commonly used is the so-called single-relaxation-time (SRT) model~\cite{qian1992lattice}, which is based on the Bhatnagar-Gross-Krook (BGK) approximation~\cite{bhatnagar1954model}.
-On the other hand, a multiple-relaxation-time (MRT) model has been developed in order to improve numerical stability~\cite{d2002multiple}.
-MRT has been confirmed as a more stable collision model in various problems.
-In the MRT collision model, various moments are relaxed to their equilibrium states at different rates during the collision step.
 More recently, a new class of collision model, the so-called cascaded LBM, has been introduced by Geier et al.~\cite{Geier2006}.
 Later on, Asinari~\cite{Asinari2008} reinterpreted this approach based on relaxation to a generalized equilibrium.
 Premnath and Banerjee~\cite{premnath2009incorporating} incorporated forcing terms in the cascaded LBM by the method of central moments and systematically derived it and demonstrated its consistency to the Navier-Stokes equations via a Chapman-Enskog expansion.
-In such an approach, Galilean invariance is naturally enforced to the lattice Boltzmann equation (LBE) based on the relaxation central moments.
+In such an approach, Galilean invariance is naturally enforced to the lattice Boltzmann equation (LBE) based on the relaxation of central moments.
 This involves computing moments which are shifted by the macroscopic fluid velocity.
 In another words, the moments are prescribed in a moving frame of reference.
 Comparatively, the moments in the prior approaches are computed in a rest frame of reference, which are termed as the raw moments.